alexandreaco/farm-directory-api/README.md

 # Farm Directory API

-🐮 Serves up data about farms in the US with on-site markets
+🐮 Serves up data about farms and farmer's markets in the US

 # Getting Started